Learning Task Constraints from Demonstration for Hybrid Force/Position Control: Results

 \subsubsection{Low-friction surface}

 We learned a DMP trajectory and force profile from the provided demonstration and executed it on the robot, as visualized in Figure~\ref{fig:sliding_seq}.
-We compare our method of controlling with respect to a learned dynamic constraint frame described in Section \ref{sec:methods:task_constraints} against controlling desired forces in the $z$-axis of the fixed world frame, which in our setup is orthogonal to the table surface.
+We compare our method of controlling with respect to a learned dynamic constraint frame described in Section~\ref{sec:methods:task_constraints} against controlling desired forces in the $z$-axis of the fixed world frame, which in our setup is orthogonal to the table surface.
 Figure~\ref{fig:sliding_compare} compares the resulting pose error and force profiles.
 The force profiles for both methods are similar and adhere closely to desired forces.
 However, the L2-norm of the pose error is noticeably higher for controlling with respect to the world frame.
-This is because unmodeled friction between the end-effector and the table drags down the sliding motion.
-Our learned constraint frame is less influenced by this effect since it is aligned to the forces observed in demonstration, including compensation forces due to friction.
+This is due to unmodeled friction between the tool and table inhibiting the sliding motion.
+Our learned constraint frame is less influenced by this effect since it is aligned to the forces observed in demonstration, including compensation forces for friction.
 See Figure~\ref{fig:cover} for a diagrammatic visualization of the differences observed in controlling with respect to learned and fixed constraint frames.